thedevdojo/wave-website/content/docs/getting-started.md

 Building apps with Wave should be fun and exciting!
 It has a ton of features to save you hundreds of hours.
 Let's breifly cover some of the key features.

+## About Wave

 <a name="key-features"></a>
-## Key Features
+### Key Features

 Here's an overview of Wave's key features, which we'll explore in more detail later.

-<a name="authentication"></a>
-### Authentication

-Wave ships with authentication allowing users to Login, Register, Verify Email, Password Reset/Confirmation, and enable Two-Factor authentication.
+**Authentication** - Wave ships with authentication allowing users to Login, Register, Verify Email, Password Reset/Confirmation, and enable Two-Factor authentication.

-### User Management

-Users can have roles and permissions to access certain parts of your app.
+**User Management** - Users can have roles and permissions to access certain parts of your app.
 Wave also includes features for impersonation, user management, and user profiles.

-### Billing
+**Billing**

 You can easily integrate Stripe or Paddle into your application.
 Create subscription plans and associate them with user roles to control access to specific features.

-### Changelog

-Creating a changelog is a great way to notify users about new features and fixes while keeping yourself accountable.
+**Changelog** - Creating a changelog is a great way to notify users about new features and fixes while keeping yourself accountable.
 Document your progress in the changelog.

-### Blog

-Write blog posts and attract free traffic from search engines.
+**Blog** - Write blog posts and attract free traffic from search engines.
 Share your knowledge about technology and tools as you build your SaaS.

-### API

-API tokens can be created for API access.
+**API** - API tokens can be created for API access.
 These tokens are used to generate Bearer tokens for authenticating future API requests.

-### Admin

-Wave leverages FilamentPHP for admin CRUD functionality.
+**Admin** - Wave leverages FilamentPHP for admin CRUD functionality.
 You may also use the Table Builder, Form Builder, Notifications, and more within theme files.

-### Themes

-Customize your app's look and feel with Wave's theming system.
+**Themes** - Customize your app's look and feel with Wave's theming system.
 Each theme in `resources/views/theme` includes its own assets and views.

+### Under The Hood

+asdf

 ## Demo